neuroo/equip/README.md

 Since the code might have external dependencies, it is possible to add new import statements (which are written in the module), using [`SimpleRewriter.insert_import`](http://equip.readthedocs.org/en/latest/equip.rewriter.html#equip.rewriter.simple.SimpleRewriter.insert_import)

+### Bytecode Analysis
+For smarter instrumentation, you often need to perform lightweight analysis of the bytecode. equip provides some capabilities in this domain with:
+ * Construction of the control flow graph (associated with one `Declaration`)
+ * Dominance properties are also computed (dominator tree, post-dominators, dominance frontier)
+ * Traversals to help with searching the CFG